Dorzolamide 20mg/ml eye drops, solution

 Warnings and precautions

-Talk to your doctor or pharmacist before using Dorzolamide about any medical problems you have now or have had in the past, including eye problems and eye surgeries, and about any allergies to any medications.
+Tell your doctor or pharmacist about any medical problems you have now or have had in the past, including eye problems and eye surgeries, and about any allergies to any medicines.

-Contact your doctor immediately if you develop any eye irritation or any new eye problems such as redness of the eye or swelling of the eyelids.
+If you develop any eye irritation or any new eye problems such as redness of the eye or swelling of the eyelids, contact your doctor immediately.

-Stop using Dorzolamide and contact your doctor immediately if you suspect that Dorzolamide is causing an allergic reaction (for example, skin rash, severe skin reaction or itching).
+If you suspect that Dorzolamide eye drops are causing an allergic reaction (for example, skin rash, severe skin reaction, or itching), stop using this medicine and contact your doctor immediately.

-Dorzolamide has been studied in infants and children less than 6 years of age who have raised pressure in the eye(s) or have been diagnosed with glaucoma.
-For more information, talk to your doctor.
+Dorzolamide hydrochloride (preserved formulation) has been studied in infants and children less than 6 years of age who have raised pressure in the eye(s) or have been diagnosed with glaucoma.
+For more information talk to your doctor.

-In studies with dorzolamide, the effects of this medicine were similar in both elderly and younger patients.
+In studies with Dorzolamide eye drops (preserved formulation), the effects of this medicine were similar in both elderly and younger patients.

 Pregnancy and breast-feeding